Home Insurance Quotes

 Mold coverage hard to find in home insurance policies

 There's no question about it.
-If you have a mold problem in your home, you should take of it immediately.
+If you have a mold problem in your home, you should take care of it immediately.
 While most mold doesn't pose a threat to your health, there are certain types that can.
 One type of mold that medical experts warn against is stachybotrys.

 This mold, pronounced "stack-e-botris," is a toxic mold that has been found in areas that are constantly wet.
 According to the Centers for Disease Control (CDC), mold spores drop on places where there is excessive moisture.
 Leaking roofs, leaky plumbing, sewer backups and frequently overflowing washing machines can create environments for this dangerous (some say deadly) mold.
 CDC claims that a link between toxic mold and health conditions such as memory loss or coughing up blood has not been proven.
 Some health experts disagree and there are a number of lawsuits that have connected mold to health problems, and even death.